competitiveblood/GestureSphereChallenge/README.md

 # GestureSphereChallenge

-The Python script uses mediapipe and OpenCV for a hand-tracking game.
-Players catch moving balls with hand gestures, scoring points by aligning their index finger with the balls.
-The game loop continuously tracks hand movements, updating the score and displaying the video feed until the user exits with 'q'.
+The Python script leverages mediapipe and OpenCV to implement a hand-tracking game.
+The game loop continuously captures video frames, tracks hand landmarks using mediapipe, and displays the current score.
+A dynamically moving target represents the ball, and the player scores points by aligning their hand's index finger tip with the ball's position.
+If successful, the target's position updates randomly, and the score increments.
+The game loop continues until the user presses the 'q' key to exit.